LCobham/holbertonschool-shell/permissions/README.md

 12-directory_permissions: create directory my_dir with permissions 751
 13-change_group: change group of file hello to school
 14-change_owner_and_group: change owner to vincent and group to staff for all files in current dir
+15-symbolic_link_permissions: change owner to vincent anf group to staff for _hello symlink